Gothic fashion: Music

-Post-Punk

-Goth subculture that emerged from the post-punk music scene was characterized by a love for the occult and a certain dark fashion aesthetic wearing black clothing.

 Variations

 Deathrock

-Deathrock fashion, much like Goth music, is closely related to Goth fashion.
+Deathrock fashion, much like goth music, is closely related to goth fashion.
 The influences of the style come from a blend of glam rock, punk rock, gothic horror literature, and undead characters of classic horror films.
 The aesthetic was born from the early Los Angeles punk rock scene, and gained influences from fashion worn by patrons of the Batcave club in the UK as the two regional scenes had met.
-Many Deathrockers have a dark DIY punk approach on their attire.
-The common theme of the aesthetic is dominantly black clothing: shirts featuring Deathrock bands or horror themes, torn fishnets as a shirt and/or hosiery, pale fleshtone or pale white foundation and powder makeup on the face, black or darkly colored eye makeup, combat boots or Doc Martens, and skirts, leggings, slim fit pants or shorts.
+Many deathrockers have a dark DIY punk approach on their attire.
+The common theme of the aesthetic is dominantly black clothing: shirts featuring deathrock bands or horror themes, torn fishnets as a shirt and/or hosiery, pale fleshtone or pale white foundation and powder makeup on the face, black or darkly colored eye makeup, combat boots or Doc Martens, and skirts, leggings, slim fit pants or shorts.
 Iconic hairstyles of this style are the "Deathhawk", mohawks or variants of mohawks, and spiky or teased hair.
 The horror punk and deathrock fashion section of the punk fashion article has more details.

-Haute Goth
+Haute goth

 In 1977, Karl Lagerfeld hosted the Soirée Moratoire Noir party, specifying "tenue tragique noire absolument obligatoire" (black tragic dress absolutely required).
 The event included elements associated with leatherman style.

 Goth fashion has a reciprocal relationship with the fashion world.
 In the later part of the first decade of the 21st century, designers such as Alexander McQueen, Anna Sui, Rick Owens, Gareth Pugh, Ann Demeulemeester, Philipp Plein, Hedi Slimane, John Richmond, John Galliano, Olivier Theyskens and Yohji Yamamoto brought elements of goth to runways.
 This was described as "Haute Goth" by Cintra Wilson in the New York Times.
 Thierry Mugler, Claude Montana, Jean Paul Gaultier and Christian Lacroix have also been associated with a gothic style.
 In Spring 2004, Riccardo Tisci, Jean Paul Gaultier, Raf Simons and Stefano Pilati dressed their models as "glamorous ghouls dressed in form-fitting suits and coal-tinted cocktail dresses".
 Swedish designer Helena Hörstedt and jewelry artist Hanna Hedman also practice a goth aesthetic.